kentonv/lanparty/README.md

 The house is designed by master architect [Richard Varda, FAIA](https://vardaarchitecture.com/) (my father).
 The game station paneling and all techincal details were designed by me.

-I have written about the house in the past:
+I wrote about the house way back in 2011:

 * [Original reveal blog post](http://kentonsprojects.blogspot.com/2011/12/lan-party-optimized-house.html)
 * [The back story](http://kentonsprojects.blogspot.com/2011/12/lan-party-house-back-story.html)
 * [Technical design and FAQ](http://kentonsprojects.blogspot.com/2011/12/lan-party-house-technical-design-and.html)

-The house was covered in the media back in 2011:
+The house was covered in the media at that time, based on my blog posts:

 * [Hacker News](https://news.ycombinator.com/item?id=3342044)
 * [Reddit](https://www.reddit.com/r/gaming/comments/na0vv/lanparty_optimized_house/)